-Whether or not I behave or present myself online differently than who I really am is something those who know me personally can attest to or not, but for now it was stil a very good and provocative observation and question.
+Whether or not I behave or present myself online differently than who I really am is something those who know me personally can attest to or not, but for now it was still a very good and provocative question.

-The whole process and concept of sharing certain things with specific circles enlightened me to the idea that, depending on the connection I have with someone, they will see only certain posts, resulting in the possibility of their perception of me being fashioned to have a certain image of me, however correct or incorrect.
+The whole process and concept of sharing certain things with specific circles enlightened me to the idea that depending on the connection I have with someone, they will see only certain posts, resulting in the possibility of their perception of me being fashioned to have a certain view of me, however correct or incorrect.

-In simple human communication, we always interpret information shared with us through a certain set of filters, and communicate with a certain set of parameters with which we hope to convey our thoughts.
+In simple human communication, we always interpret information shared with us through a certain set of filters and communicate with a specific set of parameters with which we hope to convey our thoughts.

 Clear communication is impossible through the internet and email, therefore our online persona in social networking websites will be inadequate in communicating who we really are.

 A couple of years ago someone once wrote me through a private message on Facebook that they were shocked to see I goof around all the time and I’m “always” posting funny stuff.
 I had gotten talking with this person on chat one time, and she basically said that, because I was a missionary, she had a certain perception of what that meant I’d behave like and how I composed myself online.
-All the humoros updates and posts were basically not what she expected.
-Judging from further conversation with her, I gather it was also not necessarily something she welcomed of me, but on that I digress.
+All the humorous updates and posts were basically not what she expected.
+Judging from further conversation with her, I gather it was also not necessarily something she welcomed of me.